-The New Media and Culture Certificate is a transdisciplinary program open to graduate students working at the intersection of new media and culture in any master’s or PhD program at the University of Oregon.
+The New Media and Culture Certificate is a transdisciplinary program open to graduate students working at the intersection of new media and culture in any master’s or doctoral program at the University of Oregon.
 This innovative certificate blends scholarly research on new media topics with hands-on experience creating new media content and using digital research tools.
 Taking advantage of the creative opportunities possible within existing degree programs across campus, the certificate features an array of courses in the history, criticism, aesthetics, and production of new media technologies.
-The certificate program trains scholars, designers, and media practitioners in the skills and credentials appropriate for 21stcentury workplaces in academia and beyond.
+The certificate program trains scholars, designers, and media practitioners in the skills and credentials appropriate for 21st-century workplaces in academia and beyond.

-The New Media and Culture Certificate serves as a hub for new media scholarship and activities across campus—coordinating courses, posting professional development activities, and connecting a community of scholars and practitioners engaged in like-minded work.
-The certificate program is a collaborative venture among the College of Arts and Sciences, the College of Design, and the School of Journalism and Communication.
+The New Media and Culture Certificate serves as a hub for new media scholarship and activities across campus.
+We coordinate courses, act as a hub for professional development activities, and connect a community of scholars and practitioners engaged in like-minded work.
+The certificate program was initiated as a collaborative venture among the College of Arts and Sciences, the College of Design, and the School of Journalism and Communication.
+Coordinated centrally through the Graduate School, we are currently serving students in six of UO’s seven Colleges and Schools with graduate programs.
+We are open to all graduate students across campus whose studies are focused on, or adjacent to, new media.

 What should NMCC students expect?